brlin-tw/taichung-hospital-consultation-room-called-patient-number-monitoring/README.md

 Before using this application please note that:

-* This solution only fetches the called patient number information, the patient should adhere the hospital consultation room's check-in instructions to avoid losing the qualification of the specialist consultation.
+* This solution only fetches the called patient number information, the patient should adhere to the hospital consultation room's check-in instructions to avoid losing the qualification of the specialist consultation.
 * Please properly set this utility's polling behavior settings to avoid overloading the hospital's IT system.
 * This is NOT an official Taichung Hospital product, the author CAN NOT and WILL NOT provide compensation of any damages relating to the usage of this application.